jalp14/SwiftUIRGBPicker/README.md

 # RGBPicker
-RGBPicker alllows you to pick a color and convert it to hex
+RGBPicker allows you to pick a color and convert it to hex

 Written in SwiftUI